We’re often wishing for more time, increased focus, and a greater sense of balance and flow in our lives.

 Despite this desire, many people are living life without a plan.
 We are not given a roadmap or instruction manual for life, so many of us simply make it up as we go along!

 We’ve talked recently about how to set up the perfect planner for your year and how to track your goals on a monthly basis.
+Today, we’re focusing on your weekly routines!

-Start by picking a time and creating a ritual where you reflect on the week past and plan for the week ahead.
+Start by picking a time and creating a ritual where you reflect on the week prior and plan for the week ahead.
 Celebrate what you’ve achieved, and brain-dump everything you need to remember and accomplish in the next week!

 Some of our planner friends do this on Friday afternoon, many on Sunday, and others first thing on Monday mornings.
 Commit to a time, think about how long you’ll need, and adjust as you go.